61040-ddag/neighborhoods/README.md

 **Throws**

-- `403` - If the user is not logged in
+- `403` if the user is not logged in
-- `404` - If the strollId is not valid
+- `404` if the strollId is not valid